RedHatProductSecurity/osidb-bindings/DEVELOP.md

     $ tox -e unit-tests
     ```

+4) Update [CHANGELOG.md](CHANGELOG.md) in case of some breaking changes
+   which affects the user

-4) Push to branch
+5) Push to branch

-5) confirm branch passes CI - ***do not raise an MR if CI does not pass***
+6) confirm branch passes CI - ***do not raise an MR if CI does not pass***

-6) raise MR against master ensuring good title/description and bullet point
+7) raise MR against master ensuring good title/description and bullet point
    all significant commits

 ## Release